Ecstasy of Order: The Tetris Masters: Synopsis

 An Oregon-based Tetris enthusiast by the name of Robin Mihara, longing to track down the best Tetris players in the nation for the purpose of organizing a competition, happens upon a website called Twin Galaxies, which has been tracking video game world records since the 1980s.
 From this website he learns of record holders and top scorers like Jonas Neubauer and Harry Hong (both of whom have achieved a so-called "max-out" with a high score of 999,999), Ben Mullen (world-record holder for most lines, with 296), Dana Wilcox, and Jesse Kelkar.
 In addition, he seeks to reconnect with several of the top players from the heyday of NES and Tetris—competitors from 1990's Nintendo World Championships—Trey Harrison and Thor Aackerlund, the latter of whom claims to have reached Level 30.
 Little has been heard of Aackerlund since his rise to notoriety as the poster child for video gaming in the 1990s, and being successful at playing video games is described by Mihara in the film as "the cornerstone of a very difficult life [for Thor]."
 Regardless of his reluctance, Aackerlund is able to put the past behind him and agrees to participate.
 With the addition of competitors like Matt Buco and Bay area Tetris: The Grand Master 2 Grand Master Alex Kerr (one of only 8 Americans to achieve this title as of 2018), the stage is set to for the top eight competitors to go head-to-head in Los Angeles, vying for the title of Tetris Champion in the first ever Classic Tetris World Championship.

 The film integrates a fair amount of Tetris gameplay footage and strategy, including backstories of the individual gamers, and also features a special messages and interviews from Tetris developer Alexey Pajitnov, Former Twin Galaxies Senior Referee Mr. Kelly R. Flewin, multi-platform champion gamer Chris Tang, and a special appearance by The Tetris Company CEO Henk Rogers.

 Reception

-The film received the prestigious Audience Award for Documentary Feature at the 2011 Austin Film Festival, sharing the honor with Stories from an Undeclared War.
+Ecstasy of Order received the prestigious Audience Award for Documentary Feature at the 2011 Austin Film Festival, sharing the honor with Stories from an Undeclared War.
 It received the award for Best Feature Film (any genre) at the 2012 Phoenix Comicon Film Festival.
 The film has received generally favorable reviews from critics.
-Dennis Harvey of Variety (magazine) noted that it will "delight fans of the highly addictive game", while Allistair Pinsof of Flixist called it "one of the best videogame films of all time."
+Dennis Harvey of Variety noted that it will "delight fans of the highly addictive game", while Allistair Pinsof of Flixist called it "one of the best videogame films of all time."